 A giant technological stride has been the explosion of affordable ‘–omics’ technologies allowing molecular ecologists to move from metabarcoding (i.e. sequencing of a taxonomic marker) to metagenomics or single-cell genomics, metatranscriptomics, and metaproteomics, thus advancing our research from phylogenetic to functional analyses of the holobiont (Bowers et al. 2017; Meng et al. 2018; Figure 4).
 These approaches are equally useful in marine and in terrestrial environments, but the scarcity of well-studied lineages in the former makes the generation of good annotations and reference databases challenging for marine biologists.
-Metaproteomics combined with stable isotope fingerprinting can help study the metabolism of single species within the holobiont (Kleiner et al. 2018).
+Metaproteomics combined with stable isotope fingerprinting can help study the metabolism of single lineages within the holobiont (Kleiner et al. 2018).
 In parallel, meta-metabolomics approaches have advanced over the last decades, and can be used to unravel the chemical interactions between partners.
 One limitation particularly relevant to marine systems is that many compounds are often not referenced in the mostly terrestrial-based databases, although recent technological advances such as molecular networking and meta-mass shift chemical profiling to identify relatives of known molecules may help to overcome this challenge (Hartmann et al. 2017).

 A further challenge in holobiont research is to identify the origin of compounds among the different partners of the holobionts and to determine their involvement in the maintenance and performance of the holobiont system.
 Well-designed experimental setups may help answer some of these questions (e.g. Quinn et al. 2016), but they will also require high levels of replication in order to represent the extensive intra-species variability found in marine systems.
-Recently developed in vivo and in situ imaging techniques combined with ‘omics’ approaches can provide spatial and qualitative information (origin, distribution, and concentration of a molecule or nutrient), shedding new light on the role of each partner of the holobiont system at the molecular level.
-The combination of stable isotope labelling and chemical imaging (mass spectrometry imaging such as secondary ion mass spectrometry and matrix-assisted laser desorption ionization, and synchrotron X-ray fluorescence) is particularly valuable in this context, as it enables the investigation of metabolic exchange between the different components of a holobiont (Musat et al. 2016; Raina et al. 2017).
+Recently developed in vivo and in situ imaging techniques combined with ‘omics’ approaches can provide small-scale spatial and qualitative information (origin, distribution, and concentration of a molecule or nutrient), shedding new light on the contribution of each partner of the holobiont system at the molecular level (e.g. Geier et al. 2020).
+The combination of stable isotope labelling and chemical imaging (mass spectrometry imaging such as secondary ion mass spectrometry and matrix-assisted laser desorption ionization, and synchrotron X-ray fluorescence) is particularly valuable in this context, as it enables the investigation of metabolic exchange between the different compartments of a holobiont (Musat et al. 2016; Raina et al. 2017).
 Finally, three-dimensional electron microscopy may help evaluate to what extent different components of a holobiont are physically integrated (Colin et al. 2017; Decelle et al. 2019), where high integration is one indication of highly specific interactions.
 All of these techniques can be employed in both marine and terrestrial systems, but in marine systems the high phylogenetic diversity of organisms adds to the complexity of adapting and optimizing these techniques.

 One consequence of the development of such new methods is the feedback they provide to improve existing models or to develop entirely new ones, e.g. by conceptualizing holobionts as the combination of the interactions between the host and its microbiota (Skillings 2016; Berry and Loy 2018), or by redefining boundaries between the holobiont and its environment (Zengler and Palsson 2012).
-Such models may incorporate metabolic complementarity between different components of the holobiont (Dittami et al. 2014; Bordron et al. 2016), simulate microbial communities starting from different cohorts of randomly generated microbes for comparison with actual metatranscriptomics and/or metagenomics data (Coles et al. 2017), or even employ machine learning techniques to predict host-associated microbial communities .
+Such models may incorporate metabolic complementarity between different components of the holobiont (Dittami et al. 2014; Bordron et al. 2016), or simulate microbial communities starting from different cohorts of randomly generated microbes for comparison with actual metatranscriptomics and/or metagenomics data (Coles et al. 2017).